Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 Prambanan is Borobudur's Hindu counterpart — a 9th-century temple compound dedicated to Shiva, Vishnu, and Brahma.
 It's 17km east of the city, about 45 minutes by motorbike.
 Entry: 350,000 IDR ($22.05) for foreigners.
 Combined ticket with Borobudur: 575,000 IDR ($36.23).

-The main Shiva temple is 47 meters tall.
+The main Shiva temple stands 47 meters tall.
 The relief panels on the inner wall tell the Ramayana — Rama's battle with Ravana, Sita's capture, Hanuman's army of monkeys.
-The carving quality matches Borobudur but the aesthetic is entirely different.
+The carving quality matches Borobudur, but the aesthetic is entirely different.
 Where Borobudur is rounded and serene, Prambanan is angular and dramatic.

-But the real reason to come is the Ramayana Ballet, performed on an outdoor stage with Prambanan as the backdrop.
+The real reason to come, though, is the Ramayana Ballet, performed on an outdoor stage with Prambanan as the backdrop.
 Shows run May-October (dry season) on the outdoor stage, November-April in the indoor theater.
 Tickets: 150,000-400,000 IDR ($9.45-25.20).
-The outdoor show under stars with the floodlit temples behind the dancers — that's the one.
+The outdoor show under the stars, with the floodlit temples behind the dancers — that's the one.
 Two hours of gamelan music, 200 performers, and fire dances.

-I sat in the 150,000 IDR section (the cheap seats, far left).
-Could see everything perfectly.
+The 150,000 IDR section — the cheap seats, far left — sees everything perfectly.

 Mount Merapi is one of the world's most active volcanoes, 28km north of Jogja — part of the same volcanic spine that runs east through Lombok and Mount Rinjani.
-Its last major eruption in 2010 killed 353 people and buried entire villages in pyroclastic flows.
+Its last major eruption, in 2010, claimed 353 lives and buried entire villages in pyroclastic flows.

-But the stop at Museum Sisa Hartaku (Museum of Leftover Belongings) silences everyone.
+But the stop at Museum Sisa Hartaku (Museum of Leftover Belongings) quiets everyone.
 A house buried to its roof in volcanic ash, preserved as it was found.
 Melted motorcycles.
-A clock stopped at the moment the pyroclastic flow hit.
-Family photos behind cracked glass.
+A clock stopped at the moment the flow hit.
+Family photos behind cracked glass — a place to move through slowly and respectfully.

-After the jeep tour, I hiked for an hour with a local guide to a viewpoint above the lava deposits.
-Merapi was steaming gently — it always does.
-The guide pointed to a village on the lower slopes that's been rebuilt since 2010.
-"They always come back," he said.
+After the jeep tour, hike for an hour with a local guide to a viewpoint above the lava deposits.
+Merapi steams gently — it always does.
+The guide points to a village on the lower slopes, rebuilt since 2010.
+"They always come back," he says.
 "The soil is too good."

 Volcanic soil.
 Best farmland in Java.
-That's why people live on active volcanoes.
+That's why people live on active volcanoes — the same calculus that keeps farmers working the rich volcanic slopes of Jeju Island off the coast of Korea.

 Day 6: Jomblang Cave & Artists

-The day I almost chickened out.
-Goa Jomblang is a vertical cave — you rappel 60 meters down into a sinkhole, walk through a dark underground river passage, and emerge into a cathedral-sized cavern where a shaft of sunlight pierces through the forest canopy above.
+This is the day the nerve gets tested.
+Goa Jomblang is a vertical cave — you rappel 60 meters down into a sinkhole, walk through a dark underground river passage, and emerge into a cathedral-sized cavern where a shaft of sunlight pierces the forest canopy above.

-The "heavenly light" (cahaya surga) appears between 10AM and noon when the sun is directly overhead.
-The beam hits the cave floor through the hole in the ceiling, illuminating the mist and ferns in a way that looks photoshopped but isn't.
+The "heavenly light" (cahaya surga) appears between 10AM and noon, when the sun is directly overhead.
+The beam hits the cave floor through the hole in the ceiling, lighting the mist and ferns in a way that looks photoshopped but isn't.

 Booking: 500,000 IDR ($31.50) through a licensed operator (book at least a day ahead — slots are limited to protect the cave).
-The rappel is controlled by guides, and you don't need climbing experience.
-But you do need to not be terrified of heights.
-I am terrified of heights.
-I did it anyway.
-My hands were shaking on the rope the entire way down.
+Guides control the rappel, and you don't need climbing experience — this is far gentler than the technical caving you'd find somewhere like Meghalaya in northeast India.
+What you do need is a willingness to face a little height.
+If your hands shake on the rope the whole way down, you're in good company — and the payoff is worth it.

-Worth it?
-Absolutely.
-The light beam moment was 15 seconds of perfect stillness after 45 minutes of anxiety.
+That payoff: 15 seconds of perfect stillness in the light beam after 45 minutes of pure adrenaline.

 Day 7: Gudeg for Breakfast and Goodbye

-Last morning.
-Went to Gudeg Yu Djum on Jalan Kaliurang for breakfast at 7AM.
+On your last morning, head to Gudeg Yu Djum on Jalan Kaliurang for breakfast at 7AM.
 Yu Djum has been making gudeg since 1950.
 A full plate — gudeg, opor ayam (chicken in coconut curry), krecek (spicy beef skin), rice, and egg — costs 30,000 IDR ($1.89).
-The woman serving me looked mildly offended when I said I couldn't finish it.
+Tell the woman serving you that you can't finish it, and she'll look mildly offended.

-I'm already planning it.
-Two weeks next time — enough to add Dieng Plateau, the beaches at Parangtritis, and a proper multi-day Merapi trek.
+Plan on two weeks next time — enough to add the Dieng Plateau, the beaches at Parangtritis, and a proper multi-day Merapi trek.